 You may not need all the bells and whistles on your walk-in but some options can prolong the life of the walk-in while making your life a lot easier.
 Here are a few examples…

 - If you’re going to have a lot of wheeled traffic going in and out of your walk-in, consider a heavy-duty floor.
 These floors contain a layer of foamed-in-place plywood to distribute weight of light wheeled traffic across a floor.
 For heavier traffic, such as carts or pallet jacks, you should think about a structural floor option.
-These floors are constructed of the usual insulated panels but with foamed-in-place structural pillars and plywood underlayment.
-For added strength, the surface is a 1/8-inch thick diamond tread finish.
+Structural floors are constructed similarly to standard insulated panels but feature foamed-in-place structural pillars and plywood underlayment.

-- Interior and exterior ramps make it much easier to enter and exit a walk-in, especially if you’re moving items with a two-wheeler or jack.
+- Interior and exterior ramps make it much easier to enter and exit a walk-in, especially if you’re using a two-wheeler or jack.
 Ramps also feature non-skid strips to help prevent slip-and-fall accidents.

 - Shelving is great for additional stacking space and for organizing your stored items.
-Shelving is available in several types: Welded wire stainless steel, plastic and solid.
-Shelving comes in multiple tiers, usually a minimum of two, and you can add casters for mobility.
+It is available in several types: welded wire stainless steel, plastic and solid.
+Shelving also comes in multiple tiers, usually a minimum of two, and you can add casters for mobility.
 Remember to make sure whatever shelving package you use meets NSF and local sanitation codes.

 There are lots more options available for walk-ins.
-For more ideas see our May 2016 Cool It! article.
+For more ideas see our May 2016 article.